lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 This construction applies for all variants of elliptic curve Diffie-Hellman used in this specification: ECDH, X25519, and X448.

-The simplifications from the DHKEM definition in [RFC9180] is that since the ciphertext and receiver's public key are included explicitely in the composite KEM combiner, there is no need to construct the `kem_context` object, and since a domain separator is included explicitely in the composite KEM combiner there is no need to perform the labelled steps of `ExtractAndExpand()`.
+The simplifications from the DHKEM definition in [RFC9180] is that since the ciphertext and receiver's public key are included explicitly in the composite KEM combiner, there is no need to construct the `kem_context` object, and since a domain separator is included explicitly in the composite KEM combiner there is no need to perform the labelled steps of `ExtractAndExpand()`.

 ### Composite Encaps